ImeneYAHIAOUI/al-newbank/adr/adr001-improve-resilience-payment-gateway.md

 The current payment gateway service operates as a Single Point of Failure (SPOF), where all transactions are processed within a single service.
-This service manages both payment authorization, communicating with the CCN service for card authorization and the business integrator service for merchant information, and the confirmation step, communicating with the payment service and external bank, and pushing to a Kafka topic.
+This service manages both payment authorization and the confirmation step.
 This configuration poses potential risks to availability and resilience.

 ## Decision